 - Edge treatments: One simple way to hold down the cost of your slab counters is to minimize the edge treatment.
 More complicated edge treatments can drive up the cost.
 Essentially, the more fabrication that is needed, the more the finished product will cost.

-- Tiles and modular: If the cost of slab puts you off, you can consider purchasing lower-cost granite tiles or modular granite and self-installing them.
+- Tiles and modular: If the cost of the slab puts you off, you can consider purchasing lower-cost granite tiles or modular granite and self-installing them.
 Because of their seams, tile and modular are not considered as high quality as a slab.